clflhq/coinfra-get-started/README.md

 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.

 We do not provide any kind of blockchain advice.
-T

-HE USE OR RELIANCE OF ANY INFORMATION CONTAINED ON THE SITE IS SOLELY AT YOUR OWN RISK.
+THE USE OR RELIANCE OF ANY INFORMATION CONTAINED ON THE SITE IS SOLELY AT YOUR OWN RISK.